Howie Clark: Coaching career

 In February 2015, Clark was named the hitting coach of the Delmarva Shorebirds, the Class-A affiliate of the Baltimore Orioles.
 In February 2017, Clark was named the assistant hitting coach for the Orioles.
 He was not retained by the ballclub following the 2019 season.
 He was named hitting coach of the Charlotte Knights, Triple-A affiliate of the Chicago White Sox, for the 2020 season.
 On December 1, 2020, Clark was named assistant hitting coach for the Chicago White Sox.
+In January 2023, Clark became the hitting coach of the Memphis Redbirds, Triple-A affiliate of the St. Louis Cardinals.